egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **9.** What criteria would you use for early stopping?

-I would use validation loss because training loss will continusly drop due to overfitting as the training process continues.
+I would use validation loss because training loss will continuosly drop due to overfitting as the training process continues.
 We have to monitor something else

 **10.** Gradient descent vs SGD vs mini-batch SGD.

-Gradient descent is a method for optimizing functions that are hard to caluclate it's optima analytically.
+Gradient descent is a method for optimizing functions that are hard to calculate its optima analytically.
 We can conduct this process in several ways.
 Full batch gradient descent,computes the gradients for each instance and updates the parameters based on the average value.
 SGD does the same thing but considering only one randomly selected sample.
 Finally mini-batch gradient descent applies GD somewhere in between.
 If we compare these;

 **Full Batch GD:** Accurate, slow, computationally heavy